rwynn/golang-sse-todo/README.md

 golang server sent events (sse) todo example
 ===============

-This example was inspired by [golang-html5-sse-example](https://github.com/kljensen/golang-html5-sse-example).
-It uses [knockout.js](http://knockoutjs.com) and [foundation](http://foundation.zurb.com/) for the UI.
-The UX is heavily inspired by [backbone todos](http://backbonejs.org/docs/todos.html).
+This example was inspired by [golang-html5-sse-example](https://github.com/kljensen/golang-html5-sse-example) and [TodoMVC](http://todomvc.com/).
+It uses [knockout.js](http://knockoutjs.com) for the UI and [mongodb](http://www.mongodb.org/) for storage.
+It's a little different than the other TodoMVC examples in that it adds SSE capabilities to synchronize the todo list.

 <img src="https://raw.github.com/rwynn/golang-sse-todo/master/static/example/todo-screen.png"/>